 'I thank you,' I told them both.
 'But I will travel more swiftly alone.'
+FOUR $\mbox{\sc FIVE}$ barbarians did not stop you.'

 'At least let him see you to the boat,' Arthur insisted.
-'Then I will know the barbarians did not stop you.'
+'Then I will know the

 Seeing he was determined to get his way in something, I relented.
 Bidding Arthur and Gwenhwyvar fare well, Llenlleawg and I went at once to the horse picket to retrieve our mounts.
 We rode from the camp as Arthur was sitting down to council.